MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ## Enabling SSO on Azure AD

-Registering your tab app in Azure AD and enabling it for SSO requires making app configurations, such as generating app ID, defining API scope, and configuring the On-behalf-of (OBO) flow.
+Registering your tab app in Azure AD and enabling it for SSO requires making app configurations, such as generating app ID, defining API scope, and pre-authorize client IDs for trusted applications.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/register-azure-ad.png" alt-text="Configure Azure AD to send access token to Teams Client app" border="false":::

 Create a new app registration in Azure AD, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Azure AD and your app.
-The OBO flow allows app users to access your tab app without any further need of consent.
+This allows the Microsoft Teams client to use the OBO flow to obtain an access token on behalf of your application and the logged-in user.
 You can add client IDs for the trusted mobile, desktop, and web applications that you want to pre-authorize.

 You may also need to configure additional details, such as authenticating app users on the platform or device where you want to target your app.
 Azure AD configuration enables SSO for your tab app in Teams.
 It responds with an access token for validating the app user.